 Very few events in Norwegian history have met greater fascination from Norwegians and expatriate Norwegians than the story of Restauration and the crossing to America.
 The course of departure, the arduous journey across the Atlantic, and the drama the emigrants experienced upon arrival in New York are depicted in numerous novels, textbooks, and plays (see Links, under “Literature”).

-The sloop is considered the Norwegian “Mayflower,” and the crossing in 1825 marks the beginning of the Norwegian mass emigration to America in the 1800s and 1900s.
-The passengers and crew are often called “Sloopers”; they constituted the first Norwegian colony in America.
-The Slooper Society of America exists today and has good contact with the Friendship Association.
+The sloop is considered the Norwegian “Mayflower,” and the crossing in 1825 marks the beginning in recent times of the Norwegian mass emigration to North America in the 1800s and 1900s.
+The passengers and crew are often called “Sloopers”; they constituted the first Norwegian colony in North America.
+The Slooper Society of America exists today and has good contact with Restauration Friends Association.

 (Top: painting by Eivind Nielsen, departure from Stavanger.)